 Seniors who have completed 140 hours of volunteer service during their high school career will be awarded the SILVER CORD and recognized at graduation.
 It is required that students complete (and turn into the office)at least 70 accumulated hours prior to September 1 of their senior year to reach the total 140 hours.
 Students should accumulate the total 140 hours throughout their four years of high school.

 Students working toward their silver cord should refer to the list of approved volunteer activities.
-If you are not sure if your activity meets the requirements, please ask the Principal.
+If you are not sure if your activity meets the requirements, please ask Maureen McCarthy in the main office

 Verification forms must be complete for each activity for which a student volunteers.